What about a Mansard Roof? FAQ’s Answered and More Questions Invited

 Are there problems with rot or animals and insects getting into the mansard roof?

-The hollow box behind a mansard roof can be a welcoming space for unwanted critters such as squirrels, raccoons, or woodpeckers.
+The hollow box behind this style of roof can be a welcoming space for unwanted critters such as squirrels, raccoons, or woodpeckers.
 This tends to happen once the roof has started to rot, providing ingress for the unwelcome guests.
 Protecting a mansard and its trim areas with metal goes a long way in stopping these building invasions.

 More Questions about Mansard Roofs?